joezuntz/abbey/README.md

 The valet provides methods for opening, creating, listing, and deleting Datasets, and syncing them with a remote system.

-Valet's implementation calls out to the other objects (Steward, Dataset, Footman).
+Valet's implementation calls out to the other objects described below.

 Dataset
 ------